 How body snatchers got into the body snatching business varied.
 One body snatcher claimed he became involved by accident.
 It started after he was apprenticed to a surgeon, named Mr. L—.
-One evening the apprentice decided to take a shortcut to the surgeon’s office through the local graveyard.
-Over time, the apprentice began to find the graveyard a quiet place to think, and one moonless night as he sat there in quiet contemplation, he was surprised to hear voices and soon discovered three body snatchers digging up a grave.
+One evening the apprentice decided to take a shortcut to the surgeon’s office through the local graveyard and over time he found the graveyard a quiet place to think.
+One moonless night as he sat there in quiet contemplation, he was surprised to hear voices and soon discovered three body snatchers digging up a grave.
 When the men struck their lantern, he was shocked to discover the surgeon Mr. L—, the local sexton, and the sexton’s assistance.
 Before the three men left with their freshly dug up corpse, the apprentice showed himself and was thereafter included with “profound secrecy” in the men’s nighttime raids and the surgeon’s morning dissections.

-The nighttime raids of body snatchers became common knowledge among the public, as did the fact that watchmen, gravediggers, and sextons were aiding them.
 To protect a loved one’s grave, worried families began to schedule their relatives to guard their family graves at nighttime.
 But even this precaution failed.
 The moment the watcher shut his eyes, the body snatcher struck.
-Skillful snatchers “easily remove[d] two bodies from separate graves of considerable depth, and restore[d] the coffins and the earth to the former position in the space of one hour and a half.
+Skillful snatchers “easily remove[d] two bodies from separate graves of considerable depth, and restore[d] the coffins and the earth to the former position in the space of one hour and a half.”
 Body snatchers were so accomplished in this rifling “any marks adopted to ascertain exhumation … [were] carefully replaced to disarm suspicion [and often no one was the wiser that the grave had been disturbed].”